-- You may use herbs such as cleaver, nettle and red clover and brew it into tea.
+- You may use herbs such as cleaver, nettle, and red clover and brew them into tea.
 These herbs may prove to be very effective in building immunity in your child.

-- You may use herbs such fenugreek or mint to help improve your child’s digestive functions.
+- You may use herbs such as fenugreek or mint to help improve your child’s digestive functions.

 - You may use herbs such as lobelia, comfrey, and burdock root, as these are very effective in thinning the mucus.
 The mucus can thus be easily coughed, resulting in proper breathing.

 - You may also use turmeric for its anti-inflammatory properties.
 It is very effective in healing lung inflammation.
 You may add turmeric to the food or add it to the milk.